 Fleet owners are legally required to insure their fleet vehicles, but finding the right insurance plan requires more than just comparing prices.
 The number, type and age of your vehicles can affect your insurance premium, as can the type of insurance you select.

 If you’re looking to safely cut costs on your insurance premium, investing in a fleet telematics system may be the answer.
 Many insurance companies give discounts to fleets with telematics systems.
-With a fleet tracking system like Fleet Geo, fleet owners can see the real-time location of their vehicles, be alerted to potential theft attempts and more.
+With a business vehicle tracking system like Fleet Geo, fleet owners can see the real-time location of their vehicles, be alerted to potential theft attempts and more.
 Valuable data like this may induce your insurance provider to lower your monthly premium.